ZelB/Elegant_Weddings_Store/README.md

-# Elegant_Weddings_Store
-Online fictitious Website

 # **Elegant Weddings Decor Store**
+Online fictitious website where users shop for wedding decorations

 ## **1. Project Description**
 We supply an online portal to assist weddin parties with all the decorations.